 Currently glyphosate ranks as the number one herbicide used in the US, primarily due to the advent of genetically modified seed engineered to be “Roundup resistant”" (RR).
 In a 2012 publication Charles Benbrook of Washington State University addresses the impact of genetically engineered (GE) crops on pesticide use in the United States.
 As of 2011 RR seeds were planted in an estimated 96% of the cropland growing soybeans, 72% of corn, and 96% of cotton.

-The promise of glyphosate resistant crops was to decrease dependence on pesticides, and yet use continues to increase.
+The promise of glyphosate resistant crops was to decrease dependence on pesticides, and yet use continues to escalate.
 Weeds grow increasingly resistant and conventional farmers now apply more pesticide more often in attempt to suppress the problem for all crops.
 In addition, before 2006 glyphosate could not be sprayed directed onto actively growing crops from non GE seeds.
 GE wheat is not available commercially in the US, so residues in foods made with wheat were rare.
 That is not true today.

 In a fairly controversial paper, Stephanie Seneff and colleague Anthony Samsel assert, “The Western diet is a delivery system for toxic chemicals used in industrial agriculture…Pesticide residues like glyphosate contaminate the entire diet.”
-Sometime around 2006 farmers markedly expanded the use glyphosate as a harvest aid on wheat and barley in the US.
+Sometime around 2006 farmers markedly expanded the use glyphosate as a harvest aid for wheat and barley in the US.
 The practice in the UK dates back to 1980.
 Farmers spray glyphosate onto crops close to harvest in order to speed up the drying process.
 Proponents argue that the practice reduces risk of fungus and shortens time to harvest.
 In the UK, the authors of the information sheet point out that glyphosate residues are below targets.
 Yet the same sheet fails to point out that both the European Union and UK have been repeatedly asked to raise the maximal glyphosate levels allowed.
 In his paper, Charles Benbrook notes that the highest levels of glyphosate is found in grain and sugar crops.

 Some scientists link pesticides to environmental impact and greater risk to public health.
-In Seneff’s paper, she fingers conditions that range from leaky gut and celiac disase to problems with mineral transport and deficiencies, as well as interference with the synthesis of tryptophan and tyramine.
+In Seneff’s paper, she fingers conditions that range from leaky gut and celiac disase to problems with mineral transport and deficiencies, as well as interference with the synthesis of tryptophan and tyrosine.
 These two amino acids function as precursors for serotonin and dopamine respectively, and influence conditions ranging from appetite regulation to mental health.
 The question remains, “Has spraying glyphosate just before harvest increased residues in food past a tipping point?”

-Seneff and Samsel report that the US represents 25% of the total world market on herbicide usage, with glyphosate the most utilized herbicide since 2001.
+Seneff and Samsel report that the US represents 25% of the total world market of herbicide usage, with glyphosate the most utilized herbicide since 2001.
 USDA’s most recent usage data shows a doubling of use of the herbicide from 2001 to 2007.
-More current usage data unavailable, reportedly due to budget cuts.
+More current usage data remains unavailable, reportedly due to budget cuts.
 So what does that mean for us?
 I’m not sure, but there is plenty of research to be done.

 An intriguing graph in another paper by Seneff and Samsel shows parallel increases in gluten intolerance and glyphosate usage suggesting correlation.
 Their proposals generate considerable disdain from other scientists.
 This is familiar territory.
 I remember the same dismissive tone when decades ago I suggested the outrageous notion that insulin resistance caused weight gain, not just the other way around.
 I’ve learned to stay open minded.